How Much Does It Cost to Become an Electrician?

 If you are already working for an electrical company (even in a non-technical role), your employer may be willing to fund or part-fund your training.
 This is particularly common for the 18th Edition and 2391 qualifications for existing employees who want to upskill.

 Even at the higher end of training costs, most qualified electricians recoup their investment within 12 to 18 months of working.
+For a full breakdown of what you can earn, see our electrician salary guide.
 Compared to a university degree (which typically costs £27,000+ in tuition alone and takes 3 years), the financial case for trade training is compelling.

 Return on Investment